Looking for a special way to mark the end of the school year? Try this awesome low cost idea…but you better be good at keeping secrets!

 My high school graduation was certainly memorable!
 The staff member in charge of seating made arrangements so that couples were seated by each other, so I got to share the day with the man I’d later marry.
 (So thoughtful!)
 Later, I had a graduation party and received special gifts including a nice flute that would improve my playing abilities as a music major.

-But the most special gift I received was a copy of Dr. Suess’ “Oh!
+But the most special gift I received at the end of the school year was a copy of Dr. Suess’ “Oh!
 The Places You’ll Go!”
 Inside was a special note of encouragement my Mom had written just for me.

 I never forgot about that book (in fact, I still have it!).
 And as my first born son was wrapping up his kindergarten year, I decided to go ahead and buy the book for him, too.

 Not so I could give it to him at the age of 6.
 But because I was already beginning to think about his own high school graduation!

 The One Thing I Do At the End of the School Year

 I don’t know about you, but I dread the month of May.
 Between field trips, projects, parties, celebrations, Mother’s Day, birthdays (seriously, everyone seems to have a birthday this month), and often a First Communion to plan, the month always feels overwhelming.

 But even with all of the chaos, and despite the fact that I’m a “keep it simple or don’t do it at all” kind of Mom, I’ve managed to pull this idea off year after year (for 8 years so far!).
 You can do it, too!